Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: Discussions

 \section{Discussions}

-In this article, we establish the mathematical framework, implementation procedure, and statistical theory of FSVD for functional data with potential dependencies and heterogeneity.
-By introducing intrinsic basis functions and vectors, FSVD unifies and offers solutions to various common tasks for functional data, addressing different structural aspects of the data.
+In this article, we establish the mathematical framework, implementation procedure, and statistical theory of FSVD for trajectory data with potential heterogeneity.
+By introducing intrinsic basis functions/vectors, FSVD provides a unified perspective on common learning tasks for trajectory data, capturing different structural aspects of the data.
 We demonstrate the advantages of FSVD through extensive simulations and two data analyses, showcasing its superior performance compared to existing methods.

-This paper focuses on the statistical theories of the first component of FSVD.
-Developing comprehensive theories for the other components and subspace estimation, especially when singular values are identical or similar, is an interesting future direction.
-For matrix SVD, \citet{cai2018rate} developed sharp one-sided perturbation bounds.
-For functional SVD, deriving separate sharp bounds for singular vectors/functions would be both theoretically and practically valuable.

-Functional data with two-way heterogeneity have emerged in various real-world applications.
-In these scenarios, the mean and covariance functions of random functions \( X_{ij}(t) \) may vary across subject \( i \) and/or feature \( j \), often involving complex subject-feature-function tensor structures and varying time grids across $i$ or $j$ \citep{shi2024tempted, zhang2024individualized}.
-These complexities often require effective dimension reduction, which were historically achieved through techniques such as KL expansions \citep{chiou2014multivariate, zapata2022partial}, factor models \citep{zhang2024individualized}, and tensor SVD decompositions \citep{shi2024tempted, han2023guaranteed}.
-It would be interesting to establish their connection to our framework.
+Beyond the setting of this article, trajectory data with two-way heterogeneity have emerged in various real-world applications.
+In these scenarios, the mean and covariance functions of random trajectories \( X_{ij}(t) \) may vary across subject \( i \) and/or feature \( j \), often involving complex subject--feature--trajectory tensor structures and varying time grids across $i$ or $j$ \citep{shi2024tempted, zhang2024individualized}.
+These complexities often require effective dimension reduction, which was historically achieved through techniques such as KL expansions \citep{chiou2014multivariate, zapata2022partial}, factor models \citep{zhang2024individualized}, and tensor SVD decompositions \citep{shi2024tempted, han2023guaranteed}.
+It would be interesting to establish their connections to our framework.

 \begin{sloppypar}